mikeizbicki/cmc-csci143/topic_00_unix/README.md

 let me know and we'll get that resolved.

 Labs will generally be posted as [git submodules](https://www.atlassian.com/git/tutorials/git-submodule) in each topic folder.
-This week there are two labs:
+This week there are three submodules:

 1. First, visit the [lab-messages](https://github.com/mikeizbicki/messages) repo and complete the instructions in the README.